10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
-The local dealer was contacted.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
-The manufacturer was not made aware of the issue.
+The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE).
+The local dealer was contacted and informed the contact that parts were not yet available for the recall repair.
+The vehicle was not repaired.
+The manufacturer was contacted regarding parts not being available.
 The contact had not experienced a failure.
-VIN tool confirms parts not available.

 Explorer